 How does Hermes improve on a consultancy's specific deliverables over time?
 Hermes builds a Skill object from each completed deliverable — encoding the task category, approach, and input-output examples.
 Skills accumulate from real work, so Hermes's output on the firm's specific client types, output formats, and delivery patterns improves the longer Hermes operates.

 What tools does Hermes connect to for a consultancy deployment?
 Hermes connects to the tools the consultancy already uses: Gmail and Slack for communication, Notion or Confluence for knowledge management, and data sources relevant to each client engagement.
-Connections are scoped to what the configured workflows actually require.
+Connections are scoped to what the configured workflows actually require — there is no requirement to connect every tool the firm uses, only the ones the specific workflows pull data from.
+For a fractional CFO, this typically includes the client's accounting software and the firm's own reporting templates.
+For a strategy consultant, it includes project management tools and any CRM that tracks client activity.

 Notes